stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 }
 ```

-For more information about triggers in Xenko, see [Triggers](../physics/triggers.md)
+For more information about triggers in Stride, see [Triggers](../physics/triggers.md)

 ### Raycasting